 - Fraternities and sororities: IU’s 70+ Greek organizations include some for African Americans, Asian Americans, and Latinos and Latinas.

-- GLBT Student Support Services: Volunteer in the GLBT Library, plan social events, and more.
+- LGBTQ+ Culture Center: Volunteer in the LGBTQ+ Library, plan social events, and more.

 - Office of Mentoring Services and Leadership Development: Participate in peer mentoring and related programs.